amd/ryzen-ai-documentation/docs/modelrun.rst

 Environment Variables
 *********************

-Additionally, use the following environment variables to control the Ryzen AI ONNX Runtime based deployment.
+Additionally, use the following environment variables to control the Ryzen AI ONNX Runtime-based deployment.

 .. list-table::